 - Available in an easily accessible 100% online format

-- Is a good complement to another specialization such as criminal justice, public administration, social work and the health professions
+- Degree is a good complement to another specialization such as criminal justice, public administration, social work and the health professions

 Image by Ernesto Martinez, Chicano Studies Artist-in-Residence

 As a field of study, Chicano Studies focuses on the Mexican origin population in the U.S. in a multi- and inter-disciplinary framework.
 It emphasizes the dynamics of the U.S.-Mexico border and also covers the broader presence of this population throughout the nation.
 In addition, it provides an opportunity for students to link that knowledge with other disciplines and professional careers and think critically about issues such as race, ethnicity, class and gender.

 What Can You Do With a Chicano Studies Degree?